openmensa/doc.openmensa.org/content/parsers/tutorial.md

 ## Find The Data

 Parsers do not create the canteen data.
-They receiving the data from original sources.
+They receive the data from original sources.
 Most Studentenwerk provide meal information on there website or via a newsletter.
 For some canteens there are existing apps.
 They need an API or something like that to receive the displayed information.
 Maybe this can be accessed/parsed also by the OpenMensa parser.

 For now I assume that a website should be used as data source.
 It is the common case.

 ## Decide How To Parse The Data

-We need to transfer the meal information into the standardized OpenMensa feed format.
+We need to transfer the meal information into the [standardized OpenMensa feed format][/feed/v2].
 To be able to do that we need to parse the original ones.
 This depends on the kind of data source you have.
-It is every easy for an existing API (JSON parser or something) and difficult PDF documents.
+It is every easy for an existing API (JSON parser or something) and difficult for PDF documents.

-Depending on your data you should look for libraries that supports the parsing and choose your programming language afterwards.
+Depending on your data you should look for libraries that support the parsing and choose your programming language afterwards.

 For websites I recommend a tool for error tolerant HTML parsing, like [BeautifulSoup][BS4].
-There is no general way to create a parser for a special website.
+There is no general way to create a parser for a specific website.
 It depends very on your input data.
 Take a look at [a collection of parsers][om-parsers] for inspiration.

 But some general tips:

-* Try to make as few assumptions about the input data as possible - e.g. try to find the canteen data by HTML id or CSS class and now by walking thought the DOM tree.
+* Try to make as few assumptions about the input data as possible - e.g. try to find the canteen data by HTML id or CSS class and not by walking thought the DOM tree.
 * If you need to make assumptions, write your parser in such a way, that you get exceptions when these assumptions are wrong.
 So you get a notice when you have to update your parser.

 ## Write And Test Your Parser

 Now you should be able to create your parser.
-If you use python as programming language, you can use the [pyopenmensa][pyom-doc] library to create the OpenMensa feed.
+If you use Python as programming language, you can use the [pyopenmensa][pyom-doc] library to create the OpenMensa feed.
 It implements also some common parsing tasks (like dates or meal notes)

-Afterwards test that the created XML is a validate OpenMensa feed (XML validation) and check that the meal information are the correct ones.
+Afterwards test that the created XML is a valid OpenMensa feed (XML validation, e.g. [using Validome][validome-xml]) and check that the meal information are the correct ones.

 ## Deploy Your Parser